hashrocket/tilex/README.md

 [![Hashrocket logo](https://hashrocket.com/hashrocket_logo.svg)](https://hashrocket.com)

-Today I Learned is supported by the team at [Hashrocket, a multidisciplinary design and development consultancy](https://hashrocket.com).
+tilex is supported by the team at [Hashrocket, a multidisciplinary design and development consultancy](https://hashrocket.com).
 If you'd like to [work with us](https://hashrocket.com/contact-us/hire-us) or [join our team](https://hashrocket.com/contact-us/jobs), don't hesitate to get in touch.